lps-rocks/recordurbate-server/README.md

 # Recordurbate-server

-Server for Recordurbate with Dockerfile 😃

-Use https://github.com/oliverjrose99/Recordurbate project, so build your docker image to get a new oliverjrose99's Recordurbate version 😃
+API Implementation of [Recordurbate](https://github.com/oliverjrose99/Recordurbate) with Docker

 ## API

-With docker-compose, run the service and call http://localhost:5599
+With docker-compose, run the service and call the API listening on port 5599

 - GET /streamers : to get the list of watching streamers
 - PUT /streamers/{name} : to add a streamer